benstratton6/quantumResources/QuantumInformationFile/QuantumInfo6_superDenseCoding.md

 Alice wants to send two classical bits to Bob.

-**Firstly**, Alice encodes the two bits she wants to send by applying the following unitary to her the state in her system:
+**Firstly**, Alice encodes the two bits she wants to send by applying the following unitaries to the state in her system:
 \begin{align*}
 00 &\rightarrow \mathbb{I}, \\
 01 & \rightarrow \mathbb{Z}, \\